ACE Ed-Ventures Silver Seminars

 designed for knowledge-seekers age 55+

-Would you enjoy learning about the environment from guest experts sharing their passion for nature through a variety of topics, followed by a delicious lunch?
+Would you and your friends enjoy learning about the environment from guest experts sharing their passion for nature through a variety of topics, followed by a delicious lunch?
 Join our Environmental Educators at Camp Agapé for ACE Ed-Ventures Silver Seminars, a specialty indoor program designed for knowledge-seekers age 55+.

 • 10:00 a.m. - 1:00 p.m.